diamantiSolutions/solutions/registry/specs/artifactory/readme.md

 # TO DO:
+1.0.
+HA setup
 2.0.
 Deployment with helm.

-CONS:
-1- license cost
-2- takes long time to start.